 - EEM continues to underperform.
-Event the trade deal was unable to get EEM above resistance at the 200-dma.
+However, QE4 will likely bleed into EEM if a performance chase begins for year-end positioning.

 - The current spurt higher also remains solidly confined to the overall downtrend.

-- The sell signal remains and has failed to reverse.
-EEM needs to move above the downtrend line to become of interest again.
-The failure to hold above the 200-dma is not encouraging.
+- The sell signal is reversing, but has failed to reverse.
+EEM so far.
+With EEM back to extreme overbought we are not convinced this rally will hold.

 - As noted previously we closed out of out trading position to the long-short portfolio due to lack of performance.

 - Short-Term Positioning: Bearish

 - Last Week: No position

 - o This Week: No position

 - Stop-loss violated at \$41

 - Long-Term Positioning: Neutral